Best Free Chart Makers in 2026: Top 7 Tools Compared

 Pros

-• Wide chart variety - Statistical charts, 3D scatter/surface plots
+• Wide chart variety: Statistical charts, 3D plots

 Cons

-• Free tier has limits - Charts are public, watermark
+• Free tier limits: Charts are public, has watermark

 Best For